Stocks, Bonds, Bills and Inflation and Gold - Asset Class Performance

 inflation.
 Gold slightly trailed inflation.

-very well over these 20 years and also edged out stocks.
+very well over these 20 years but trailed stocks in the end.

 market peak (bubble), stocks did very poorly in that period.
 Gold was the winner